-Planning on a buying your own home?
-Sounds exciting, but the process can be quite demanding because of a home inspection.
-Generally, a home inspection is done to give you lesser problems, minimal expenses, and peace of mind, but sometimes the effect is opposite.
+Planning on buying your own home?
+Sounds exciting, but the process can be quite demanding because of the home inspection.
+Generally, a home inspection is done to understand any problems, to know of any expenses, and to give you peace of mind, but sometimes the effect is the opposite.
 You may have to take in a lot of information in a short span of time.
 This includes all the details your home inspector finds during the inspection.
 This can be written reports, photographs, checklist, and environmental reports.

 Together with the home seller’s information, this can be pretty overwhelming at the start.
 But do not worry.
 Just relax.
 Most of the inspection reports will be about maintenance recommendations or living conditions of certain systems or other components and some minor flaws.
 Just remember that what really matters will fall on only 4 categories:

 - Major defects.
 A very good example would be problems with the foundation of the house itself.
 The structure is not reliable.

 - Things that may lead to major defects.
 The kind material the structure has for weatherproofing causes leaks during a downpour.
 This is just one example

 - Things that will inhibit you to occupy, finance, or insure the home.

 - Safety hazards such as exposed electrical wirings.
 This should be a priority as making a home safe is the goal of home inspection.